 - claim both his costs and his loss of profit where this would lead to being compensated twice over for the same loss

-- claim his legal costs on an ‘indemnity’ basis that is, all costs, not just costs reasonably incurred.
-The words ‘indemnity’ and ‘indemnify’ are also objectionable as legal jargon.
+- claim his legal costs on an ‘discretionary benefits scheme’ basis that is, all costs, not just costs reasonably incurred.
+The words ‘discretionary benefits scheme’ and ‘indemnify’ are also objectionable as legal jargon.

 5.4 Potentially excessive penalties.
 A penalty that states a fixed or minimum sum, to be paid in all cases, will be open to challenge if the sum could be too high in some cases.